 - Telephone requests are recorded. - Proceeds of telephone redemption requests will be sent to your address of record or authorized account designated in the current records of the Transfer Agent (unless you provide written instructions and a Medallion signature guarantee, indicating another address or account). - For the 30-day period following a change of address, telephone redemptions will only be filled by a wire transfer to the authorized account designated in the current records of the Transfer Agent (see immediately preceding bullet point).
-In order to receive the redemption by check during this time period, the redemption request must be in the form of a written letter (a Medallion signature guarantee may be required). - The telephone redemption option does not apply to Cash Management Shares held in an account maintained and serviced by your Intermediary.
-If your Cash Management Shares are held in an account with an Intermediary, you should contact your registered representative of record, who may make telephone redemptions on your behalf.

-■ The telephone redemption option may be modified or terminated at any time without prior notice.
+In order to receive the redemption by check during this time period, the redemption request must be in the form of a written letter (a Medallion signature guarantee may be required). - The telephone redemption option does not apply to Institutional Shares or Class I Shares held in an account maintained and serviced by your Intermediary.
+If your Institutional Shares or Class I Shares are held in an account with an Intermediary, you should contact your registered representative of record, who may make telephone redemptions on your behalf. - The telephone redemption option may be modified or terminated at any time without prior notice.